User Guide

 7

-If desired, repeat step 4 to add more databases.
+If desired, repeat steps 4 to 6 to add more databases.

 8

-When you are finished adding services, click the Save button on the top menu, or the checkbox under Action to send your request to the target database.
+When you are finished, click the Checkicon under Actions to send your request to the Target Database.

 9